Noncommutative Cotlar identities for groups acting on tree-like structures: Multipliers from Bass-Serre theory

-where, again, $y$ runs over every edge in $X$ starting with $x_0$.
+Observe that, by the definition of the Bass-Serre tree of $\XX$ in equation \eqref{eq:DefBassSerreTree}, the set of edges in $\widetilde{X}$ connected to the vertex $\widetilde{x}_0 = e \cdot \sG_{x_0} \in \Vrt(\widetilde{X})$ is given, up to orientation, by the disjoint union of $\sG_{x_0} / \sH_{\bar{y}}^{\bar{y}}$, where, again, $y$ runs over every edge in $X$ starting with $x_0$.
 This already established that the functions depending only on the initial segment and the functions that are constant on the connected components of $\widetilde{X} \setminus \{\widetilde x_0\}$ are in natural and bijective correspondence.
 The following proposition, whose proof is immediate, asserts that $m$ falls into Model \ref{mod:model1}.
+This provides an alternative proof of Theorem \ref{prp:InitialSegment} via Proposition \ref{prp:modelCotlar}.\ref{itm:modelCotlar1}.

 \begin{proposition} Let $\pi = \pi _1 (\XX,x_0)$ be the fundamental group of a connected graph of groups $\XX$ and let $\widetilde{X}$ be its Bass-Serre tree. \begin{enumerate}[label={\rm \textbf{(\roman*)}}] \item Every symbol $m: \pi \to \CC$ depending on the first segment satisfies that